Sign in: Twitter · Facebook · email

 What Is a Living Wage?

-A living wage is the hourly amount a family needs to cover basic expenses
+A living wage is the hourly amount someone needs to earn to cover basic expenses

-Living Wage for Families BC encourages employers to pay a living wage as well as advocates for government policies that would help families make ends meet.
+Living Wage BC encourages employers to pay a living wage as well as advocates for government policies that would help families make ends meet.

 A living wage does not cover additional expenses such as: